creepydrache/Procedural-Pixel-Art-Generator/README.md

 ## How to Contribute

 1. Click **Fork** above.
 It will automatically create a copy of this repository and add it to your account.
 2. Clone the repository to your computer.
+3. Open the folder in command prompt and run **npm install**
-3. Make any changes you would like to suggest.
+4. Make any changes you would like to suggest.
+5. In command prompt run **node build.js** which will compile it to the */build* folder, where you can make sure it works
-4. Add, Commit and Push your changes to your fork.
+6. Add, Commit and Push your changes to your fork.
-5. On this page, click **New Pull Request** above the file list.
+7. On this page, click **New Pull Request** above the file list.
-6. Change the **head repository** dropdown to your fork.
+8. Change the **head repository** dropdown to your fork.
-7. Add a title and description explaining your changes.
+9. Add a title and description explaining your changes.
-8. Click create pull request.
+10. Click create pull request.

 If you have any trouble, see this page: https://help.github.com/en/articles/creating-a-pull-request-from-a-fork

-## Licence
+## License

 This software may not be resold, redistributed, rehosted or otherwise conveyed to a third party.